-An intense study of Spanish grammar, phonetics and diction.
-This sequence includes readings in Hispanic literature, practice in spoken and written language, and an overview of Hispanic civilization.
+An intense study of Spanish grammar, phonetics and diction in this sequence includes readings in Hispanic literature, practice in spoken and written language, and an overview of Hispanic civilization.
 (Completion of the elementary Spanish sequence or equivalent is prerequisite for SPA 203; SPA 203 is prerequisite for SPA 204; SPA 204 is prerequisite for SPA 205.)
+159